-- Latanoprost 1 gt to affected eye SID to TID depending on severity (NOTE: this medication is contraindicated if there is an anterior lens luxation
+Latanoprost 1 gt to affected eye SID to TID depending on severity (NOTE: this medication is contraindicated if there is an anterior lens luxation

 Here is a good initial protocol for a CAT with glaucoma. (**Side note: Cats rarely get primary glaucoma and therefore rarely is their glaucoma acute.
 Therefore, this is often the place to start for them.**)

 Dorzolamide: 1 gt to affected eye TID

 OR the combination drop dorzolamide-timolol (brand name: Cosopt) at BID to replace both of above